 Points to remember:

 - Your writing must agree with the tense.
-This means if the picture or the question indicates present tense, you have to write the details in the present tense.
-If it indicates past, your answer to the details must be in past tense.
+This means if the picture or the question indicates the present tense, you have to write the details in the present tense.
+If it indicates past, your answer to the details must be in the past tense.

 - You may find it more challenging to write a very good answer to a single chart/ graph than a combined chart.
-In many cases found in IELTS exam, the answer written by candidates is short in word-count.
+In many cases found in the IELTS exam, the answer written by candidates is short in word count.
 They fail to write 150 words.
 So, to avoid such discrepancies, pay attention to every detail that can find.
 Try to focus so that you do not miss any detail.

 - Your answer must contain accurate numeral information.
 This refers to the representation of numbers in the Task 1 picture.
 It cannot mismatch with the answer.
-You will be seriously penalized for providing wrong information.
+You will be seriously penalized for providing the wrong information.
 So, please count well.